humrochagf/humberto_rocha_test/eclipse/README.md

 This code was written and tested with python 3.7.

+## Naming

+The naming for this solution came from the eclipse itself where the moon "overlaps" the sun, or the sun "overlaps" the moon.

+## Environment

 Prepare a new environment to install the packages without polluting your system

 ```shell